MaddyGuthridge/Universal-Controller-Script/docs/contributing/plugins.md

 When a plugin is created, it should bind callback functions to a [`DeviceShadow`](deviceshadow.md) object, that represents the plugin's own private copy of the device that is being mapped to.
 This can either be done manually, or with [mapping strategies](mappingstrategy.md), given as arguments to the `super` constructor.
 Callbacks can be decorated using [event filters](eventfilter.md) to filter out unwanted events.

+### Design Ideals for Plugin Interfaces

+When designing a plugin interface, you should strive to make your interface match the following criteria:
+* Simple: although documentation should be available, the control mappings should be simple enough that users don't need to think about what controls control what.
+* Static: where reasonable, controls should always map to the same places.
+  Having things change around can be confusing for users, even if the users are the ones controlling it.
+* Concise: you shouldn't try to create a mapping for every parameter that the plugin supports.
+Only add support for the ones that are most used for live performance, or for general control (eg macros).

 ## Methods to Implement